DharmikDodiya/Python-Basic/Bank-Simulator/README.md

 # This program allows the user to interact with a MySQL database to simulate basic banking operations.
-It enables the creation of a database and table, user account management, and secure transactions.
+It enables the creation of a database and table and user account management.
 Below is the overview of the system's features

 **Features**
 - Database Creation & Credential Storage: